thewhatifproject/WhatIfMirror/README.md

 ![rcfg](assets/cfg_conparision.png)

 RCFG is a method for approximately realizing CFG with competitive computational complexity compared to cases where CFG is not used.
-It can be specified through the cfg_type argument in the StreamDiffusion.
+It can be specified through the cfg_type argument in the WhatIfMirror.
 There are two types of RCFG: one with no specified items for negative prompts RCFG Self-Negative and one where negative prompts can be specified RCFG Onetime-Negative.
 In terms of computational complexity, denoting the complexity without CFG as N and the complexity with a regular CFG as 2N, RCFG Self-Negative can be computed in N steps, while RCFG Onetime-Negative can be computed in N+1 steps.

 The usage is as follows: